Christmas appeal 2019: help us improve access to surgical care for children with inguinal hernia in Nepal

 The risk of untreated inguinal hernia complication is 10% and of these the risk of death is 10%.
 Surgery can prevent this, cure the condition and improve quality of life.
 It will cost £16,720 for UK clinicians to train teams at four rural centres to perform this life-changing procedure.

-This Christmas, your generosity to the 2019 Christmas Appeal can make safe surgery available to children in rural Nepal.
+This Christmas, your generosity can make safe surgery available to children in rural Nepal.

 Please support our life changing project today.
 Thank you.